NickMcConnell/AngbandPlus/readme.txt

 Angband, bringing your old savefiles, high score list, and other files with you.

-Angband uses a platform independant file format for the binary files that store information about games in progress, known as "savefiles", and is able to translate savefiles from all known versions of Angband.
+Angband uses a platform independent file format for the binary files that store information about games in progress, known as "savefiles", and is able to translate savefiles from all known versions of Angband.
 To use an "old" savefile, simply copy it into the "lib/save" directory, changing